VictoriaMetrics/VictoriaMetrics/docs/Single-server-VictoriaMetrics.md

 If multiple raw samples have **the same timestamp** on the given `-dedup.minScrapeInterval` discrete interval, then the sample with **the biggest value** is kept.

+Prometheus stale markers are respected as any other value.
+If raw sample with the biggest timestamp on `-dedup.minScrapeInterval` has a stale marker as a value - it will be kept after the deduplication.

 Please note, [labels](https://docs.victoriametrics.com/keyConcepts.html#labels) of raw samples should be identical in order to be deduplicated.
 For example, this is why [HA pair of vmagents](https://docs.victoriametrics.com/vmagent.html#high-availability) needs to be identically configured.